sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Implementing the Policy on Service and Digital

-Crucially, the open first strategy helps the ESDC achieve the high-level objectives of the Policy on Service and Digital:
+Crucially, this strategy helps the ESDC achieve the high-level objectives of the Policy on Service and Digital:

 - Client service experience and government operations are improved through digital transformation approaches.
 - Guided by a commitment to the guiding principles and best practices of the GC Digital Standards: design with users; iterate and improve frequently; work in the open by default; use open standards and solutions; address security and privacy risks; build in accessible from the start; empower staff to deliver better services; be good data stewards; design ethical services; collaborate widely.